amberhasan/perm_map_lab/projects/Ulam/UlamCodeSearch/PA_Checker/equiv_d3_method/README.md

 ## Author Notes

 This implementation was developed for research on permutation arrays in the Ulam metric.
 The equivalence class approach provides a systematic way to explore the search space while maintaining enough randomization to find diverse solutions.

+I created and used this program for U(7, 3).
+It got me a PA of size 56.
+Then I used the program improve_pa.cpp to get it to 64, beating the U(7, 3) result that was previously known to be 59.